tsailiming/operator-registry/readme.md

-This is a collection of upstream-community operators from OperatorHub.IO that can be deployed on OpenShift.
+This is a collection of [upstream-community-operators](https://github.com/operator-framework/community-operators/tree/master/upstream-community-operators) from [OperatorHub.io](https://operatorhub.io/) that can be deployed on OpenShift.

 ```
 apiVersion: operators.coreos.com/v1alpha1